Is Dropshipping Legal in 2022? What To Avoid

 The profit you make is the difference between the item’s wholesale price offered by your supplier and the retail price you are able to sell the product for online.
 Set your price margins right, and that’s money in your pocket with every online sale!

-The entire dropshipping process can be broken down into four basic steps:
+As you can see, the entire process can be summarized in four (4) basic steps:

 - A customer orders a product from your online store.